-California RN to BSN Programs (Online & Campus) – 2020 Rankings
+10 Best RN to BSN Programs in California (Online & Campus) – 2023 Rankings

 An RN to BSN program in California is a bridge program that allows you to utilize your ADN credits as you pursue a BSN degree.
 Numerous colleges and universities throughout the state offer RN to BSN programs to fit your schedule, whether you need traditional daytime courses, night classes, or even online learning.
 Of the 29 nursing schools offering RN to BSN programs in California accredited by either the CCNE or ACEN, we have ranked the best according to factors such as academic quality, affordability, and the overall reputation of the nursing school.

 Online RN to BSN Programs in California: What You Need to Know?

 When pursuing RN to BSN degree in CA, you will have already obtained your ADN, and there is a very good chance you are already working as an RN.
 As a result, you will need a flexible program that can fit your schedule, and an online RN to BSN program can do just that.
 You can learn on your own time and only visit campuses for testing and clinicals.

 ACEN/CCNE Accredited & Approved by California Board of Registered Nursing:

 When choosing an online RN to BSN program, it is vital that it has been approved by the California Board of Registered Nursing

 (BRN) and accredited by either the Accreditation Commission for Education in Nursing